-It’s that time of year again — time to show you our Blue Cottage Christmas tour.
-Let me show you our little home all decorated for the holidays!
+It’s that time of year again — time for my Blue Cottage Christmas home tour.
+Let me show you my little home all decorated for the holidays!

 Blue Cottage Christmas Home Tour

-A few weeks ago we finally got this chandelier installed in our living room.
+A few weeks ago I finally got this chandelier installed in my living room.
 It’s an inexpensive, simple farmhouse chandelier that I bought about a year ago and exactly what I wanted for this space.

-The best part – it’s on a dimmer, so we can create the kind of lighting we want.
+The best part – it’s on a dimmer, so I can create the kind of lighting I want.

-I added this ceiling medallion, which is such an easy upgrade.
+I added this ceiling medallion to the chandelier, which is such an easy upgrade.

 Here you can see where I hung the farmhouse sign I bought at the Country Living Fair this year — over our front door.

-Like every year, Landon got to set up the German angel orchestra we collect, and my mom sent him a new one he’s wanted: the piano player.
+Like every year, my son got to set up the German angel orchestra we collect, and my mom sent him a new one he’s wanted: the piano player.

-This golden wreath is a new addition — I saw it at Target and knew it would be perfect for our cottage Christmas decor this year.
+This golden wreath is a new addition — I saw it at Target and knew it would be perfect for my easy cottage Christmas decor this year.

 This year’s centerpiece is a simple tray from Target with big ornaments I bought at HomeGoods.
-The tablecloth is from Amazon.
+The tablecloth with handwriting is from Amazon.

 Last year, I created a tablescape with all of my bottlebrush trees, and this year I collected all of my trees and assembled them on the mantel.